aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-documents/working-with-document-properties/add-new-or-update-existing-document-property/_index.md

 ## Resource URI

-[Swagger UI](https://apireference.aspose.cloud/words/#/DocumentProperties/CreateOrUpdateDocumentProperty) lets you call this REST API directly from the browser.
-The description of the API and its parameters are also given there.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/DocumentProperties/CreateOrUpdateDocumentProperty) lets you call this REST API directly from a browser.

 ## cURL Example